fifth-postulate/postscript-whisperer/workshop/guide/src/tool/variable.md

 ## Exercises
 1. You made a PostScript program that draws a house in the "Hello, World!"-chapter.
 Introduce some variables into your program that allows you to manipulate the shape of the house by changing the values.
+2. The dimensions for an A4 sheet of paper are 210 millimeters by 297 millemeters.
+Create a program that binds variables to these numbers.